sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/abbbcbaf-3396-487f-aa31-3f8dbe1ec0b1)

-You need to refresh the view if you make changes in the the script before generating the G-Code, then Save and Close.
+You need to refresh the view if you make changes in the script before generating the G-Code, then Save and Close.

 Below the Generated G-Code for 0.2mm Layer Height